 I’ve been trying to learn the names of the flowers in my yard, local wildflowers, trees, and birds.
 It’s a layer of belonging, making them mine for as long as I can remember the name.
 As it turns out, the places and things whose names I learn become the ones I’m most fond of.

-Usually my local explorations consist of contemplative wanderings followed by chasing down answers to questions at home, and perusing some history and stories about an area.
-But sometimes I enjoy exploring with people who know more than I do.
-So on a beautiful mid-April morning I drive to Latourell Falls in the Columbia Gorge for a Meetup hiking group.
-There are 4 women around my age plus an 80 year old hiking machine (growing up outdoors and around horses is apparently good prep for a long physical life.)
+Usually my local explorations consist of contemplative wanderings, followed by chasing down answers to questions at home, and perusing some history and stories about an area.
+But one beautiful mid-April morning I drive to Latourell Falls in the Columbia Gorge for a Meetup hiking group, to explore with people who know more than I do.
+There are four women around my age plus an 80 year old hiking machine.
+(Growing up outdoors and around horses is apparently good prep for a long physical life.)
 After a bad night’s sleep I had considered backing out of the trip, seesawing between “I CAN do it all!” and “I’m so OLD,” but seeing that 80 year going strong, I was glad I womanned up.

 I pronounce the name Latourell Falls like it’s French, LAtoorEL, and everyone looks at me funny.
 I might as well scream out, “I’m from California!”
 It’s actually pronounced “lateral” (funny name for a waterfall), and is just one of those place names unique to an area, like Portland’s Couch St. being pronounced Cooch.
 I’m also gently informed that Lacamas (last week’s hike) is not Spanish, it’s pronounced LACKuhmuss.
 Using the incorrect vocabulary and pronunciation marks you as an outsider, no matter where you are and where you’re from.
 Getting these Oregonian pronunciations under my belt is another mark of belonging.